krzysztofdudek/ai-minion/prompt.md

     *   Identified risks (from Step 4.3.4) are mitigated through specific tasks or verification steps. **Pay special attention to security risks.**
     *   Tasks involving large code changes (>100 lines), high complexity, or significant architectural impact are broken down appropriately.
 If a single logical area requires major architectural changes or touches >5 complex files, strongly consider advising the stakeholder about splitting it into a separate, subsequent requirement/plan.
 This should be raised as a point in the "Implementation Summary" if the plan is otherwise approved.
     *   Ensure that if any tasks necessitate updates to the project's knowledge base (e.g., project convention files, dedicated rule files) or official project documentation, corresponding tasks for these updates are included in the plan.
 This includes understanding and adhering to project-specific guidelines for documentation maintenance.
+    *   **HIERARCHICAL PLAN ASSESSMENT**: Identify any tasks that meet the criteria for sub-plan decomposition (see Section 2.1.1).
+For such tasks:
+        *   Replace the detailed task description with the sub-plan notation format (see Section 2.1.3)
+        *   Document the rationale for decomposition in the task's justification
+        *   Note that sub-plan creation and execution will be required before this task can be marked as DONE
+        *   Ensure the sub-plan title follows the naming convention: `{parent_plan_title}-sub-{descriptive_subtask_name}`

 4.4.6.
 Populate the `{plan_title}.tasks.md` file with all task identifiers from the "Action plan" (e.g., 1.1, 1.2, 2.1).
 Each task MUST be initially marked as "TO DO".

 4.4.7. **STAKEHOLDER APPROVAL REQUIRED**: You MUST notify the stakeholder that the "Action plan" in `{plan_title}.md` is ready for their review and approval.
-State explicitly that execution (Step 4.5) will commence ONLY upon their explicit written approval.
-You MUST wait for stakeholder response.
+State explicitly that execution (Step 4.5) will commence ONLY upon their explicit written approval. **If any tasks were identified for sub-plan decomposition, explicitly list them and explain that separate sub-plans will be created and executed for these tasks following the same systematic process.** You MUST wait for stakeholder response.
 No implementation work may begin without explicit stakeholder approval.

 4.4.8. **Upon receiving stakeholder feedback on the action plan:**
-    *   **IF** the stakeholder explicitly states approval (e.g., "approved", "proceed", "implement as planned"), **THEN** and ONLY THEN proceed to Step 4.5.
+    *   **IF** the stakeholder explicitly states approval (e.g., "approved", "proceed", "implement as planned"), **THEN** proceed to Step 4.4.9.
     *   **IF** the stakeholder provides ANY feedback, questions, or requests modifications, **THEN** update the "Action plan" (and consequently the `{plan_title}.tasks.md` file) accordingly.
 If these changes significantly alter the approach or impact prior analysis/questions, you MUST return to Step 4.2 or 4.3 to re-evaluate and re-clarify before seeking re-approval of the plan (loop back to Step 4.4.7).
     *   **IF** you receive any response that is not a clear approval, treat it as requiring plan modification and return to appropriate earlier steps.

+4.4.9. **Sub-Plan Creation Phase (if applicable):**
+    *   **IF** the approved action plan contains any `[DECOMPOSED TO SUB-PLAN]` tasks, **THEN**:
+        *   For each such task, create the corresponding sub-plan following the complete planning process (Steps 4.1 → 4.4) with the task description as the requirement
+        *   Include proper parent plan references in each sub-plan header (see Section 2.1.5)
+        *   Each sub-plan must go through its own stakeholder approval cycle (Steps 4.3-4.4)
+        *   Continue this process recursively until all sub-plans are created and approved
+        *   **ONLY after ALL sub-plans are created and approved**, proceed to Step 4.5
+    *   **IF** no `[DECOMPOSED TO SUB-PLAN]` tasks exist, proceed directly to Step 4.5

 #### Plan File Rules for Step 4.4: